Unity Multiplayer

 Step 2: Install the corresponding transport module that enables integration with Steam Networking Sockets.
 This configuration ensures that your HLAPI communicates using Steam’s protocols without affecting your standard development practices.

 Star Topology: Most Unity HLAPIs use a star topology managed by a central Network Manager.
-This manager handles all network connections, ensuring that the flow of data between clients and servers remains organized.
+This manager handles all network connections, ensuring that data flow between clients and servers remains organised.

 Server Types: